Wake Up, Ron Burgundy: The Lost Movie

-Wake Up, Ron Burgundy: The Lost Movie (also known as Anchorman: The Adventure Continues) is a 2004 American direct-to-video counterpart film to the film Anchorman: The Legend of Ron Burgundy of the same year.
-Directed by Adam McKay and written by McKay and Will Ferrell, it stars Ferrell, Christina Applegate, David Koechner, Steve Carell, and Paul Rudd.
-It is composed of outtakes from the original film.
+Wake Up, Ron Burgundy: The Lost Movie (also known as Anchorman: The Adventure Continues) is a 2004 American satirical comedy film and the counterpart to the film Anchorman: The Legend of Ron Burgundy of the same year.
+Like the original film, it was directed by Adam McKay, produced by Judd Apatow, written by McKay and Will Ferrell, and stars Ferrell, Christina Applegate, David Koechner, Steve Carell, and Paul Rudd.
+It is composed of outtakes and scrapped storylines from the original film.

 Wake Up, Ron Burgundy was released bundled with the home release of Anchorman: The Legend of Ron Burgundy.

 Plot

 In 1974, Ron Burgundy is a famous anchorman for San Diego television station KVWN channel 4.
 The news team includes Veronica Corningstone, KVWN's first female reporter and anchor, and his childhood friends: lead field reporter Brian Fantana, sportscaster Champion "Champ" Kind, and meteorologist Brick Tamland.
 One night, after the 6 o'clock newscast, they go to a big TV anchor party.

-The next morning, Mouse, Kanshasha X, Malcolm Y and Paul Hauser, the terrorist group 'The Alarm Clock', rob a bank.
+The next morning, Mouse, Kanshasha X, Malcolm Y and Paul Hauser, the terrorist group "The Alarm Clock", rob a bank.
 Later that day, KVWN hears of this third robbery.

-The Alarm Clock members celebrate their success, the money is for 'the revolution'.
-However, they do not have a clear goal; Hauser is meant to write 'the manifesto' explaining the revolution, but has yet to do it.
+The Alarm Clock members celebrate their success, the money is for "the revolution".
+However, they do not have a clear goal; Hauser is meant to write "the manifesto" explaining the revolution, but has yet to do it.
 The group criticizes him so he, in a panic, states that the group's mission is eliminating propaganda from television.
 This, after seeing Burgundy's public service announcement denouncing illicit drugs as an example of such propaganda.
 Unanimously expressing their contempt for him after watching it, taking over television broadcasts becomes their goal.

 That night, Burgundy gives Corningstone a tour of San Diego.
 While doing so, he points out the San Diego Observatory, expressing a desire to broadcast news from there.
 Burgundy marvels over the number of viewers he believes such a broadcast could reach.

 The next day, Corningstone reports on a cat fashion show.
 There Hauser, not revealing himself as a member of the Alarm Clock, introduces himself to her.
 He asks various questions about television broadcasting for his group.
 Hauser recites an Alarm Clock motto to Corningstone, then leaves.

 Later, the Alarm Clock attempts to rob another bank.
 But the teller, questions the group's masks, then refuses to give them money.
 When entering the bank Hauser yells the same motto he said to Corningstone at the cat show.
 She, after watching a closed-circuit television video of the robbery, identifies him.

 Burgundy, wanting to investigate the Alarm Clock himself, gets permission from Harken to be a field reporter.
 He then steals the information Corningstone had gathered about Hauser.
 Using the address she had found, Burgundy and his news team attempt to interview Hauser.
 At first, he denies his involvement in the Alarm Clock, but when an alarm sounds, Hauser admits it, then runs outside and steals the team's van.